tomasonjo/llm-movieagent/README.md

 # llm-movieagent

 This project is designed to implement an agent capable of interacting with a graph database like Neo4j through a semantic layer using OpenAI function calling.
 The semantic layer equips the agent with a suite of robust tools, allowing it to interact with the graph database based on the user's intent.
+Read more in the [blog post](https://towardsdatascience.com/enhancing-interaction-between-language-models-and-graph-databases-via-a-semantic-layer-0a78ad3eba49).

 ![Workflow diagram](https://raw.githubusercontent.com/tomasonjo/llm-movieagent/main/api/packages/neo4j-semantic-layer/static/workflow.png)